worming004/biblio/content/biblio/books.md

 - Neo4j in Action
 - ScyllaDB In Action
 - PostreSQL Up & Running

-## Other

-- HTTP/2 In Action
-- Real-World Cryptography

 _is there a typo or miss arrangement somewhere ?
 Yes, probably.
 Some books could be pushed into multiple categories_